Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 ![Portable Object](https://github.com/Tongzhou-Yu/ar-portal-arfoundation-urp/blob/main/ScreenRecordingGIF/PortableObject.gif)
 ## 4️⃣ Dome Slider
 ### Introduction
-Dome Slider has a `slider` in the right side of the screen which can be used to control the material on `gameobject` Dome.
+Dome Slider has a `slider` in the right side of the screen which can be used to fade in and out `gameobject` Dome.
+### Key Assets
-The `shader` of the material is DomeSlider.shadergarph with
+`DomeSlider.shadergarph` The `shader` of Dome's material
 1. `Texture2D` Skybox Texture: a HDRI texture
 2. `Float` Smoothness: for better edge between skybox texture and reality world
 3. `Float` Distance: strength of VR